Dog Bite Lawyers in Linn, MO

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people responsible for the damages they cause.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold people responsible for the damages they cause.
 Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.

-Instead, both Missouri and Illinois adhere to "strict liability", in which a dog owner is liable for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
+Instead, both Missouri and Illinois operate under the doctrine of "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The only major difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
 In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack lawyers in Linn, MO, understand how victims can be affected after an incident.
-For example, here are some of the most common injuries related to dog bites:
+Halvorsen Klote's dog attack lawyers in Linn, MO, know how victims and their families can be affected.
+For instance, here are some of the most common dog bite injuries:

-Often, people stereotype certain dog breeds.
+Too often, people stereotype certain breeds.
 There are facts to back this up, but it's not always the case.
-Any dog is capable of biting a human.
+Any dog is able to bite someone.
 This can be attributed to the dog's environment and interaction with the victim.

-Breeds that are often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have the same tendency to attack others when they're scared or aggravated.
+People have a similar tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Linn, MO?

 A dog bite lawyer in Linn, MO, will look into a number of special and general damages.
 Some of these include:

-- Medical Expenses — Victims may be able to recover all expenses related to medical treatment caused by a bite.
-It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+- Medical Expenses — You may be able to recover all costs related to medical treatment caused by a dog bite.
+It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-- Property Damage — This can include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.
+- Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Linn, MO personal injury lawyers will ensure that no money is left on the table in your claim.